Camp Allen

 Camp Allen later became home to the 3rd Fleet Antiterrorism Security Team (FAST) Companies.
 The base had a supply warehouse, battalion aid station, and transportation area, but all have been re-purposed.
 All units are members of the Marine Corps Security Force Regiment, headquartered aboard Naval Weapons Station Yorktown.

+Education

+In regards to dependents in the Camp Allen area, the facility is zoned to Norfolk Public Schools and is assigned to: Camp Allen Elementary School, Blair Middle School, and Maury High School.